CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 # Install Git **Correctly** `(1pts)`
 ## Install [Git](https://git-scm.com/downloads) (Windows).
 ### In this class, we'll use Visual Studio's integrated implementation of Git.
-### When installing, use default settings with these exceptions.
+### When installing, use default settings with these exceptions:
 - Select Visual Studio Code as your default editor.<br>
 <img    src="GitSelect.png"
         title="Select Visual Studio Code as your default editor"